Airstream claims its latest offering, the Nest, is aerodynamic, lightweight, and strong.

 Airstream Nest: Fiberglass Pull-Behind

-Airstream molds the shell of the Nest in three pieces: The top half, bottom half, and rear.
+On the exterior, Airstream molds the shell of the Nest in three pieces: the top half, bottom half, and rear.
 Rounded edges and small size improve aerodynamics.

 The Nest measures 16 feet 4 inches long, 7 feet 1 inch wide, and 9 feet 6 inches tall.
 The brand designed the fiberglass trailer to allow as much natural light in as possible, with six windows, a skylight, and a wide front windshield “inspired by ski goggles.”

 And if you can’t tow the Nest’s 3,000+ pound bulk, Airstream released the Basecamp in 2016.
 Made to accommodate small SUVs and sport wagons, the Basecamp weighs almost 1,000 pounds less than the new Nest.